-The Board is soliciting your proxy to vote at the Annual Meeting, or at any postponement or adjournment thereof.
-Stockholders who held shares of our Common Stock as of the close of business on the record date, June 10, 2022 (the "Record Date"), are entitled to notice of and vote at the Annual Meeting.
-You should review the proxy materials carefully as they give important information about the proposals that will be voted on at the Annual Meeting, as well as other important information regarding the Company.
+The Board is soliciting your proxy to vote at the Annual Meeting or any postponement or adjournment thereof.
+You should review the proxy materials carefully as they give important information about the proposals that will be voted upon at the Annual Meeting, as well as other important information regarding the Company.
+You are invited to attend the Annual Meeting to vote on the proposals described in this Proxy Statement.
+However, you do not need to attend the Annual Meeting to vote your shares.
+Instead, you may vote your shares using one of the other voting methods described in this Proxy Statement.